thefoxboxman/TripIt/src/content/posts/victoria-2024-south-gippsland.md

 <h3 style="text-align:center; "> Lakes Entrance - Sale - Yarram. </h3>

- We thought was our final distingation for the day would be Sale.
+ We thought our final destination for the day would be Sale.
 Though pleasant, Sale is another large regional town and it just did't inspire us to stay.
 <br />
 We drove on to our next planned stay at Yarram.
 It was love at first sight.